Increase the Value of Key Accounts with ABM

 ABM has been around since the early 2000s but started gaining traction, especially in the last several years.
 A growing number of B2B companies are adopting this practice because it works.
 Though not yet widely implemented in AEC, firms have the opportunity to get ahead by implementing this proven strategy.
 Here are some ways ABM helps AEC firms move ahead of the competition:

 - Economics are better.
 With ABM, companies invest more time reaching higher into their larger accounts, which drives better deals.
 Instead of going after one-time opportunities with smaller firms, keep your marketing spend low and focus on creating a relationship with key players.
-This zero-waste approach allows companies to focus 100% of the time and spend on the accounts that are most likely to generate revenue.
+This zero-waste approach allows companies to focus 100% of their time and spend on the accounts that are most likely to generate revenue.

 - Saturation is at an all-time high.
 Traditional marketing is at a roadblock.
 There is a content overload making it hard for companies to stand out.
 Audiences are looking for thought-leaders.
 In fact, 60% of decision-makers say more than half of the content they are seeing does not offer valuable insights or align with their brand.
 ABM offers an opportunity to stand out among competitors by creating relevant and timely content specific to your target accounts.

-- When ABM first came on the scene, there was a disconnect between the motivation and the ability to execute the process.
+- When ABM first came on the scene, there was a disconnect between motivation and the ability to execute the process.
 Now, companies have access to powerful tools and technologies like CRM, marketing automation, analytics, and customization to deliver ABM at scale.

 - Marketing and sales team alignment.
 Traditionally, the marketing team generates and nurtures leads for hand-off to the sales team.
 Working as a unit, tackling these more valuable leads benefits both sides of the coin: the marketing team can gain insight into the strategizes and challenges that sales teams have always used and faced, and sales teams can tap into marketing’s ability to engage accounts in authentic, effective ways.
 Opening the door for these teams to engage with the high-value accounts increases the overall sales and value of the key accounts.